Cleavers, Galium aparine hero image

 Cleavers, Galium aparine

 Few plants live up to their name as cleavers, Galium aparine, does.
-Cleavers comes from the Germanic kleven, which means to stick to something.
-Just walk through cleavers in the middle of summer and you’ll see what I mean.
-This is a plant that I like remove from my garden, but not because I consider it a weed, but because I like to eat it.
-It is delicious in, for example, a pesto or simply in a salad.
+Cleavers comes from the Germanic verb kleven, which means to stick.
+Just walk through cleavers in the middle of summer and you will understand why.
+This is a plant I prefer to remove from my garden.
+Not because I consider it a weed, but because I like to eat it.
+It is delicious in, for example, a pesto or in a salad.

 Medicinal properties of cleavers, Galium aparine